RAM0N-LUIS/personal-website/README.md

 ## Acknowledgments

-* Thanks to Michael Hartl's [Learn Enough to be Dangerous](https://www.learnenough.com/) tutorial for the web skills!
+* Thanks to Michael Hartl's [Learn Enough to be Dangerous](https://www.learnenough.com/)